-Comments were received from Dr Richard Orianzi, Head of ENI Nigeria Public Affairs Department, as follows:
+Comments were received from ENI Nigeria Public Affairs Department, as follows:

-With reference to your mail of June 22nd 2023, I am writing to you as Head of Eni Nigeria Public Affairs Department.
+With reference to your mail of June 22nd 2023....

 Before going through the main concepts, let me strongly highlight and confirm that Eni applies and respects the Country legislations always acting in transparency and cooperation with the Environmental Regulatory Agencies and Authorities as per Country's Governmental Laws.